Tagovailoa, No. 1 Alabama blow out Arkansas State , 57-7

 HERE’S THE KICKER

-Alabama’s new kicker, Austin Jones, missed his second and third extra point attempts in the first half.
+Alabama’s new kicker, Austin Jones, had his second and third missed extra point attempts in the first half.
 Tide students cheered when Bulovas made his first PAT try.
 He also made a 39-yard field goal.

 UP NEXT